crookse/dotfiles/README.md

 ### Step 3: Use Bash by default

-I always make sure my default system shell is bash by running the following:
+I always make sure my default system shell is bash by running the following (use zsh if you prefer):

 ```
 chsh -s /bin/bash